 What do you think about this new vehicle safety campaign?
 Tell us your opinions on Facebook & Google+.

-If you have been injured in a car crash or any type of traffic collision, contact a Columbia SC personal injury lawyer at Chappell, Smith & Arden for clear answers about your rights and recovery options.
+If you have been injured in a car crash or any type of traffic collision, contact a Columbia SC personal injury lawyer at Chappell Smith & Arden, P.A. for clear answers about your rights and recovery options.
 For well over two decades, our lawyers have been committed to protecting the rights of injured people and helping them succeed in their financial recovery.

 From our six office locations throughout South Carolina, our attorneys provide the highest quality legal services to injured people and families in Columbia, Alken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout South Carolina.